Prevent Loneliness in Children

 2. Positive Self-Talk

 Teach children to practice positive self-talk.
-Encourage them to challenge negative thoughts, replacing them with empowering affirmations that build self-esteem and reduce feelings of loneliness.
+Encourage them to challenge negative thoughts and replace them with empowering affirmations that build self-esteem and reduce feelings of loneliness.

 3. Identify Hobbies and Interests